The following is an overview of how MoveIt works. For more concrete documentation and details see the tutorials or the developers’ concepts.

 move_group talks to the controllers on the robot using the FollowJointTrajectoryAction interface.
 This is a ROS action interface.
 A server on the robot needs to service this action - this server is not provided by move_group itself. move_group will only instantiate a client to talk to this controller action server on your robot.

 move_group uses the Planning Scene Monitor to maintain a planning scene, which is a representation of the world and the current state of the robot.
-The robot state can include any objects carried by the robot which are considered to be rigidly attached to the robot.
+The robot state can include any objects attached to (carried by) the robot which are considered to be rigidly attached to the robot.
 More details on the architecture for maintaining and updating the planning scene are outlined in the Planning Scene section below.

-MoveIt! works with motion planners through a plugin interface.
-This allows MoveIt! to communicate with and use different motion planners from multiple libraries, making MoveIt! easily extensible.
+MoveIt works with motion planners through a plugin interface.
+This allows MoveIt to communicate with and use different motion planners from multiple libraries, making MoveIt easily extensible.
 The interface to the motion planners is through a ROS Action or service (offered by the move_group node).
-The default motion planners for move_group are configured using OMPL and the MoveIt! interface to OMPL by the MoveIt!
-Setup Assistant.
+The default motion planners for move_group are configured using OMPL and the MoveIt interface to OMPL by the MoveIt Setup Assistant.
+Other planners that are available by default are the Pilz industrial motion planner and CHOMP.

-The motion plan request clearly specifies what you would like the motion planner to do.
+The motion plan request specifies what you would like the motion planner to do.
 Typically, you will be asking the motion planner to move an arm to a different location (in joint space) or the end-effector to a new pose.
-Collisions are checked for by default (including self-collisions).
-You can attach an object to the end-effector (or any part of the robot), e.g. if the robot picks up an object.
-This allows the motion planner to account for the motion of the object while planning paths.
-You can also specify constraints for the motion planner to check - the inbuilt constraints provided by MoveIt! are kinematic constraints:
+Collisions are checked for by default (including self-collisions and attached objects).
+You can also specify the planner via the planning_pipeline and planner_id parameters, and the constraints for the motion planner to check - the inbuilt constraints provided by MoveIt are kinematic constraints:

 Position constraints - restrict the position of a link to lie within a region of space